 They never seem to stop telling me what I need to do, or should do, as if they are experts on everything,

 I think I finally understand the European view of Americans,

-Americans have all the wealth, the money, the education, the knowledge at their fingertips, that along with the power of Americans make us, as American feel as if we know the world, and can control the world.
+Americans have all the wealth, the money, the education, and the knowledge at their fingertips, and that along with the power of Americans make us, as American feel as if we know the world, and can control the world.
 Yet, Americans as a nation are naive, the general masses are like Facebook smart.